tradle/tradleconf/README.md

 #### Balance

-To check your address and balance, you can use the `balance` command, e.g. `tradleconf balance --remote`
+To check your address and balance, you can use the `balance` command, e.g.:

+`tradleconf balance --remote`

 To top up, send funds to that address.
 Make sure you're sending funds on the right blockchain network!